carbon-language/carbon-lang/flang/documentation/parsing.md

 --------
-Message texts, and snprintf-like formatting strings for constructing messages, are instantiated in the various components of the parser with C++ user defined character literals tagged with `_en_US` (signifying the dialect of English used in the United States) so that they may be easily identified for localization.
+Message texts, and snprintf-like formatting strings for constructing messages, are instantiated in the various components of the parser with C++ user defined character literals tagged with `err_en_US` and `_en_US` (signifying fatality and language, with the default being the dialect of English used in the United States) so that they may be easily identified for localization.
 As described above, messages are associated with source code positions by means of provenance values.

 The Parse Tree
 --------------